Pennyworths/temporal_cloud/README.md

 **Signal** is a mechanism for sending asynchronous messages from external sources to running Workflows.

+#### How Workflow, Activity, and Signal Work Together

+- **Workflow orchestrates the entire business process.** It determines when to run Activities and when to pause for external input.
+- **Activities perform the actual work.** A workflow calls an activity whenever it needs to execute nondeterministic operations (API calls, DB writes, etc.).
+- **Signals feed the workflow with live updates.** While a workflow is waiting on `workflow.GetSignalChannel`, external systems can use the client CLI (or API) to deliver new data that unblocks the workflow and lets it proceed.

+In short: **Workflow = conductor**, **Activity = musicians**, **Signal = request from the audience**.
+The workflow coordinates, activities do the heavy lifting, and signals allow outside systems to nudge the workflow mid-flight.

 #### Use Cases:
 - 📨 **External Trigger**: Allow Workflow to respond to external events
 - 🔄 **State Update**: Update Workflow execution parameters